rainlanguage/arb-bot/README.md

 }

-// to get the configuration object const config = await RainArbBot.getConfig(rpcUrl, walletPrivateKey, orderbookAddress, arbAddress, ...[configOptions]);
+// to get the configuration object const config = await RainArbBot.getConfig(rpcUrl, orderbookAddress, arbAddress, ...[configOptions]);

 // to get the order details, one or both of subgraph and json file can be used simultaneously const ordersJson    = "/home/orders.json"                                 // path to a local json file